AdobeDocs/workfront.de-DE/help/quicksilver/manage-work/requests/create-requests/enable-email-issues-into-projects.md

    >This was the case previously, but it's not working this way anymore, since August 2022: * Emails forwarded to this email address are not added as issues to the project in&nbsp;Workfront.
 Only emails created from this email address are added as issues.
    -->

-1. (Optional) Wählen Sie die **Weiterleiten aller Probleme, die nicht per E-Mail gesendet werden** und geben Sie im Feld unten eine E-Mail-Adresse für die Weiterleitung ein.
+1. (Optional) Wählen Sie &quot;**Weiterleiten aller Probleme, die nicht per E-Mail gesendet werden&quot;**&quot;, und geben Sie dann im Feld unten eine Weiterleitungs-E-Mail-Adresse ein.

    Diese E-Mail-Adresse erhält Informationen zu E-Mails, die nicht an das Projekt gesendet werden konnten.